oroinc/documentation/reference/annotation/acl.rst

         When using the ``action`` type, it is only possible to grant or deny access to a user for a given action.
-If you want to grant them access for a certain action only for a subset of the data, you can configure ACLs for each object indivually by setting the ``action`` option to ``entity`` and then control the allowed action with the `permission`_ option.
+If you want to grant them access for a certain action only for a subset of the data, you can configure ACLs for each object individually by setting the ``action`` option to ``entity`` and then control the allowed action with the `permission`_ option.

 ``entity``

-    When ``type`` is set to entity, each domain object can be protected indivually which means that access can be granted based on a particular domain object.
+    When ``type`` is set to entity, each domain object can be protected individually which means that access can be granted based on a particular domain object.

 .. _`ParamConverter`: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/converters.html